ToaToes/KotlinEssense/Kotlin OOP.md

 ```
 Private variables of a class cannot be accessed directly from outside the class.
 Has to use its public function to do set get modification on this variable

-2. Inheritance: Mechanism where a new class can inherit the properties and methods of an existing class.
+2. Inheritance (Reuse repeated code) : Mechanism where a new class can inherit the properties and methods of an existing class.
 This promotes code reuse.
 ```
 // Base class
 open class Animal(val name: String) { // open -> abstract in Java